greole/OGL_DATA/README.md

 1. case (separate folder)
 2. OGL version or tag
+3. Ginkgo version or tag
 3. the device on which the data was generated
-4. a set of json files and OF logs
+4. a set of csv files